DominikStyp/AutoHotkey/comboMaker/README.md

 ### Where are characters' moves defined ?
 They are stored in separated classes in file **MKTrilogyCharacters.ahk**.<br />
 Moves list is copied and parsed from <a href="http://www.mksecrets.net/index.php?section=mkt&lang=eng&contentID=4000">THIS SITE</a>.<br />
+I've done that using my <a href="//github.com/DominikStyp/Ruby-basics/tree/master/MortalKombatTrilogyHTMLParser">Mortal Kombat Trilogy parser</a> written in Ruby,<br />
+Which automatically generates **AHK Classes** that are in above mentioned file.

 ### Change typing speed
 To change combo/special/finishing move typing speed, and specifically **delay** and **pressDuration**,<br />